patpatjae/One-Page-High-Value-Research-Frameworks/onepages/OP_E02_structure_ip.md

 	•	the uniqueness of human high-dimensional reasoning,
 	•	the ethical boundary between “assisting” and “absorbing.”

-⸻
+---

-One-Sentence Positioning
+## One-Sentence Positioning

-Content may be public, but structural cognition is private intellectual property;
+> *Content may be public, but structural cognition is private intellectual property;
-public AI systems may learn language, not the cognitive frameworks that generate it.
+public AI systems may learn language, not the cognitive frameworks that generate it.*